pybites/pybites.github.io-source/content/codechallenge61.md

 So if you want to help out merging PRs into our challenges branch, become a moderator.
 You can volunteer [on Slack](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU).

 It's a great chance to read other people's code honing your code review skills, and (last but not least!) become a mentor building up great relationships with other Pythonistas.
-Sounds fair enough?

 ---